About the Hub

 Underpinning Research

 The Hub has been informed by underpinning research carried out as part of multiple projects addressing different aspects of these issues.
 Projects focus on developing understanding and carrying out evaluations of the health and wellbeing impacts of adaptations around the world.
 Topics include; community-led healthy adaptations; migration and mobility in adaptations; and rural and urban resilience interventions.
 The types of climate impacts and adaptations addressed through the different research projects are wide-ranging and include interventions for flood (e.g. nature-based solutions; hard flood defences; relocation), heat (e.g. wildfire prevention; built environment cooling, advice and support), and cold (e.g. built environment interventions for warm homes, advice and support).
-You can find information about the different projects that have provided the underpinning research for this hub by clicking on the links.

 Evaluating Health Impacts of Climate Adaptation Strategies